ehorodyski-ionic/cap-tutorial-local-plugin/docs/code-abstractions.md

 # Code Abstraction Patterns

+Depending on the complexity of a Capacitor plugin, one could fairly scope it as it's own software project; or even two if the requirement(s) of the plugin are met in vastly different ways in iOS vs. Android!

-Before we officially cross over from web to native mobile development it would be beneficial to review some common Capacitor plugin code abstractions and pick an initial pattern to follow.
+Therefore, it would be beneficial to review some common Capacitor plugin code abstractions and pick and initial pattern to follow.

 ## Intro to Design Patterns